mozman/ezdxf/docs/source/tutorials/getting_data.rst

 A DXF drawing consist of exact one modelspace and at least of one paperspace.
 DXF R12 has only one unnamed paperspace the later DXF versions support more than one paperspace and each paperspace has a name.

-Iterate over DXF Entities of a Layout
+Iterate over DXF entities of a layout
 -------------------------------------

 Iterate over all DXF entities in modelspace.
 Although this is a possible way to retrieve DXF entities, I